rook/kubectl-rook-ceph/README.md

   - `status`      : Print the phase and/or conditions of every CR in the namespace"
   - `status all`  : Print the phase and conditions of all CRs
   - `status <CR>` : Print the phase and conditions of CRs of a specific type, such as `cephobjectstore`, `cephfilesystem`, etc
+  - `purge-osd <osd-id> [--force=true]` : Permanently remove an OSD from the cluster.
+Multiple OSDs can be removed with a comma-separated list of IDs.
+By default `--force` is false"

 - `help` : Output help text